 So far 56% of precinct structure plans have been completed, mapping out the land uses of each new suburb.
 This includes locking in a clear set of rules for protecting biodiversity.
 Once the plans are done, construction of subdivisions and new houses can begin.

-We’ve collected $216.9 million from urban development levies for our conservation areas and programs.
+We’ve collected $261.478 million (at 31 May 2023) from urban development levies for our conservation areas and programs.

 We collect these levies at each stage of development.
 We’ve also coordinated 180 staged payment agreements with developers to streamline the approval process for new houses and infrastructure.